 If you skip one night, teeth before going to sleep is not a big issue, but if you regularly skip an evening or morning brushing, you are at increased risk of dental conditions and complications.
 The most common problem from not brushing is plaque increase and cavities.

-Because when you do not brush your teeth regularly, food and bacteria grow on your teeth, which causes Plaque and fuzzy coating that sticks to your teeth.
+When you do not brush your teeth regularly, food and bacteria grow on your teeth, which causes Plaque and fuzzy coating that sticks to your teeth.
 The bacteria in Plaque can inflict havoc on your teeth, causing damage to your enamel; passing the time, it causes cavities.
 If the Plaque continues to grow, you are at risk of gingivitis, a kind of early gum disease.
 Gingivitis causes inflammation in your gums; it makes them painful and likely to bleed.

 Tips for brushing your teeth